-IgA nephropathy is often detected after you notice blood in your urine or when a routine test shows that you have protein or blood in your urine.
-These tests can help identify which kidney disease you have:
+IgA nephropathy is often found after you notice blood in your urine.
+Or a routine test might show that you have protein or blood in your urine.
+You'll need other exams too.
+They may include:

-There's no cure for IgA nephropathy and no sure way of knowing what course your disease will take.
-Some people need only monitoring to determine whether the disease is getting worse.
+There's no cure for IgA nephropathy.
+There's also no sure way to predict how much the disease will affect your health over time.
+Some people need only medical tests to track whether the disease is getting worse.

-For others, a number of medications can slow disease progress and help manage symptoms.
+For others, medicines can slow the disease from becoming worse and help manage symptoms.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this condition.